 page to see which athletes hold the current British records.

 The Series and the World Championship gains extensive coverage on ESPN as well as on worldwide news.
 In total, several million people watch the lumberjack sports World Championships.
-Want to see the 2016 World Championships?
-The livestream from these events are available on YouTube through the Official STIHL® TIMBERSPORTS® Series Channel.
+Want to see the latest STIHL TIMBERSPORTS® videos?
+Check out the Official STIHL TIMBERSPORTS® Series Channel on YouTube.